Sprakbanken/mimir-linguistic/README.md

 Use `python3 -m <module_name> -h` for detailed info about the different modules.

 ## Analogies
 Based on [The Norwegian Analogy Test Set](https://github.com/ltgoslo/norwegian-analogies) from LTG.
 It measures the models' accuracy in completing analogy pairs (〈a:b, c:d, a is to b, as c is to d).
-We observed that it helped to pad the words in each analogy pair with hashes, so that the prompts look like: "#X1# er for #Y2# som #X2# er for #"
+We observed that it helped to pad the words in each analogy pair with special delimiter tokens (such as hashes, so that the prompts look like: "#X1# er for #Y2# som #X2# er for #")

 How to run: